 Keywords are words or phrases that are used to match ads with the terms people are searching for.
 The keyword match types dictate how closely the keyword needs to match with the user’s search query so that the ad can be considered for the auction.
 For example, you could use broad match to serve your ad on a wider variety of user searches or you could use exact match to hone in on specific user searches.

 Keyword match types

-Ads may show on searches that are related to your keyword, which can include searches that don’t contain the keyword terms.
+Ads may show on searches that are related to your keyword, which can include searches that don’t contain the direct meaning of your keywords.
 This helps you attract more visitors to your website, spend less time building keyword lists, and focus your spending on keywords that work.
-Broad match is the default match type that all your keywords are assigned, so that you don't have to specify another match type (exact match, phrase match, or a negative match type).
+Broad match is the default match type that all your keywords are assigned because it is the most comprehensive.
+That means you don't have to specify another match type (like exact match, phrase match, or a negative match type).

 The syntax for broad match is to simply input the keyword.
-Below is an example of how broad match will work:
+Below is an example of how broad match works:

 To deliver relevant matches, this match type may also take into account the following:

 - Other keywords in an ad group to better understand keyword intent

 - Adding very similar keywords, such as “red car” and “car red” isn’t recommended, as only one keyword would match both searches.
 However, doing so won’t affect your costs or performance in any way.
 For example, the broad match keywords “red car” and “car red” will be recognized as duplicates and the one with the higher Ad Rank will be used.
 Even though all your similar keywords may be eligible to serve on the same search, you'll have only one bid in the ad auction.
 Learn more About similar keywords in a Google Ads account

 - Check out the Search Automation technical guide to learn more about the signals Google uses, how queries match to keywords, how Google's AI makes keyword matching more effective, and what you can do to improve performance.